NotCoffee418/european_smart_meter/README.md

 This was designed for Belgian meters but should work for other countries as well.

+## Current state
+This tool has expanded to be rather integrated with my own personal setup, it will need to be customized for your own setup.
+It's data collecting features work, but other parts may be half implemented or missing features.
+I currently only use this as a gateway between my smart meter and my [power_control_center](https://github.com/NotCoffee418/power_control_center) tool which manages airco units based on live readings from this API.
+Additionally, there is the needless baggage of getting data off my specific solar inverter.
+Use the code freely, but I would strip it or only use specific modules for your own purposes.

 ## Requirements

 - Raspberry Pi 3+ (or other Linux machine)